How to Prioritize Storm Damage Repairs

 4. Secondary Storm Damage to Watch For

-Mold Growth After Storm Flooding
+Mold Growth After Flooding

-Mold can begin forming within 24 to 48 hours of water exposure, often in areas you cannot see — like inside walls, under flooring, or in the attic.
+Mold can begin forming within 24 to 48 hours of water exposure, often in areas you cannot see — inside walls, under flooring, or in the attic.
 Professional mold remediation after storm damage is not optional; it's a health necessity.

 Foundation & Basement Damage